tony-albanese/nonnas-kitchen/README.md

 There is a Sign Up form that allows the user to create an account if they do not already have one.
 In addition, there is a Sign In form as well that allows the user to log in to access additional content.
 > + As a user I can create a new account so that I can access all the features for signed up users
 > + As a user I can sign in to the app so that I can access functionality for logged in users

-## Routing
-The react-router-dom libary was used to manage page navigation.
-This libary manages the rendering components so that the page is not continuosly refreshed when the user navigates through the site.
-> + As a user I can navigate through pages quickly so that I can view content seamlessly without page refresh

-## Web Token Refresh
-Normally, web tokens expire after a short time and thus the user would be continously logged out the site.
-These tokens must be refreshed so that the user maintains logged in satus for an extended period of time.
-The axios library has utiltity objects called interceptors to help manage and refresh the tokens automatically.
-The code to manage the interceptors was taken from the Moments walkthrough project from Code Institute.
-> + Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out so that my user experience is not compromised